sagivo/combinations-of-well-formed-brackets/README.md

 combinations-of-well-formed-brackets
 ====================================

-this is a typical job interview question.
+This is a typical job interview question.

 Write a function Brackets(int n) that prints all   combinations of well-formed brackets.
 For Brackets(3) the output would be:

  ((()))
  (()())